vicke4/digitalgarden/src/site/notes/Work/Freelancing/cost-estimation.md

 | Postal Code                   | 560102                                                                           |
 | Bank details - IFSC code      | SBIN0011062                                                                      |
 | Bank details - Account number | 20186938614                                                                      |

+The above details are enough for you to wire the payment.

+Thank you!